freealise/freealise/fashion/readme.md

 monetize own clothes - how ?
 second hand shop of household items with custom pricing & KYC (~freemarket)
 merch with ideograms out of beads or thread or cross stitch for promotion
-calligraphy of word as the outline of idea it represents (mnemonic device)
+word in pixel font as the outline of idea it represents (mnemonic device)